syncfusion-content/windowsforms-docs/WindowsForms/QTP/utilities.md

 # Utilities

-## Configuring the SwfConfig file
+## Configuring the Swfconfig file

-An XML file in QTP called SwfConfig is the configuration file located at (Installed location of Essential QuickTest Professional)\Config\<version-2.0, 3.5, or 4.0>\swfconfig, that contains all the mapping information for QTP to recognize Syncfusion controls.
-Using the SwfConfig utility, you can easily configure the SwfConfig.xml file in HP QTP.
+An XML file in QTP called Swfconfig is the configuration file located at (Installed location of Essential QuickTest Professional)\Config\<version-2.0, 3.5, or 4.0>\Swfconfig, that contains all the mapping information for QTP to recognize Syncfusion controls.
+Using the Swfconfig utility, you can easily configure the Swfconfig.xml file in HP QTP.

-### Steps to Configure the SwfConfig.xml File
+### Steps to Configure the Swfconfig.xml File

-1) Open the Syncfusion Essential QTP Configurator located at (Installed location of Essential QuickTest Professional)\Utilities\SwfConfigUtility\SwfConfigUtility.exe.
+1) Open the Syncfusion Essential QTP Configuration located at (Installed location of Essential QuickTest Professional)\Utilities\SwfConfigUtility\SwfConfigUtility.exe.
 Enter the QTP assemblies’ location in the QTP Assemblies Location textbox and the Essential Studio version with framework in the Product Version textbox.
 After entering the details, click Check & Configure.
-It creates the swfconfig.xml file for that particular version.
+It creates the Swfconfig.xml file for that particular version.
 Refer to the following image.

    ![](Utilities_images/Utilities_img1.png)